By LUXE City Guides; images by Jeremy Cheung

 Grey, deteriorating, and hulking low to the ground, the former Nan Fung Textiles factory buildings in Tsuen Wan look out of place among the modern high rises that surround them.
 Relics of a bygone era, they hark back to Tsuen Wan’s former status as a textile manufacturing district.

 Instead of demolishing them, however, the owners recognised the cultural worth of the structures and embarked on a revitalisation plan that would preserve the buildings’ history, enrich the local community and establish a new creative hotspot.
-Dubbed The Mills, the project is scheduled to open late 2018 and will comprise a non-profit cultural institute, a retail area, and a business incubator focused on technological and style-related startups.
+Welcome to The Mills: a groundbreaking project that includes a non-profit cultural institute, a retail area, and a business incubator focused on startups straddling technology and style aka ‘techstyle’.

 The first textile manufacturers arrived in Hong Kong in the 1940s from Shanghai, seeking a less turbulent place for their factories following wartime and post-war social and political upheavals in China.
 By the mid-1950s, business was booming.
 When Nan Fung Textiles factory was founded in 1954, 30 per cent of manufacturing workers were in textiles.
 “The textile industry was a large contributor in shaping Hong Kong’s economy and people,” Cheung elaborates.
 “It supported the livelihoods of over 230,000 people during the 1970s.
-It was also instrumental in shifting cultural norms to be more balanced towards women by employing women as over 80 per cent of its workforce.”
+It was also instrumental in shifting cultural norms as it was women who made up a significant proportion of the workforce in the textile industry.”

-By the 1980s, textile production moved back to mainland China due to rising labour costs.
-The factory ceased operations in 2008 and were converted into warehouses until Cheung kick-started The Mills project in 2013.
+Throughout the 1980s and 1990s, rising land and labour costs gradually forced textile production to move to mainland China.
+Nan Fung Textiles ceased its cotton-spinning operations in 2008 and the buildings were converted into warehouses until Cheung kick-started The Mills project in 2013.
 Now, the textiles industry might have all but disappeared, but its legacy remains.
 “Over the years, many of these old factory workers have remained in Tsuen Wan,” says Cheung.
-“We believe that former workers’ experience are important assets, which should be passed on.”
+“We believe that former workers’ ethic and spirit are important assets, which should be passed on.”

 Many former textile workers moved on to other pursuits, such as managing textile exports rather than manufacturing them.
 Nan Fung Textiles transitioned into an entirely different industry, and became property developer Nan Fung Group.

-Aside from appraising the building itself, visitors will be able to learn more about the history of the area from The Mills’ non-profit institution, the Centre for Heritage, Arts and Textile (CHAT), where art and cultural exhibitions and other programming related to textile history will run.
+Aside from appraising the building itself, visitors will be able to learn more about the history of the area from The Mills’ non-profit institution, the Centre for Heritage, Arts and Textile (CHAT), where art and cultural exhibitions and other programming related to textiles will run.

-Events that ran ahead of The Mills’ opening include a upcycling project in 2016 that involved former workers as well as ‘Scratching the Surface’, an exhibition of Tsuen Wan portrait murals created by Portuguese artist Alexandre Farto (better known as Vhils), in 2015 based on photos of former workers he’d seen while researching the area.
+Events that ran ahead of The Mills’ opening include an upcycling project in 2016 that involved former workers as well as ‘Unsung Hero’, an exhibition of Tsuen Wan portrait murals created by Portuguese artist Alexandre Farto, (better known as Vhils), in 2015 based on photos of former workers he’d seen while researching the area.
 More recently, CHAT collaborated with designer Ken Hung in the summer of 2017 to create innovative weaving methods that neighbourhood residents could experience in a public space.
 The institute has future plans to create a separate project based on local weavers’ experiences and stories.

-The Mills will also be cultivating new businesses related to fashion, textiles and wearable technology at incubator Fabrica; brands that have already taken advantage of the resources and networking opportunities the organisation has to offer include artisanal bag brand Seventy Eight Per Cent and Origami Labs, which is creating a voice assistant smart ring.
-And it wouldn’t be Hong Kong without retail, which will be found at the Shopfloor.
+The Mills will also be cultivating new businesses related to ‘techstyle’ at incubator Fabrica.
+Brands that have already taken advantage of the resources and networking opportunities the organisation has to offer include Unspun, which is dedicated to improving sustainability through 3D weaving technology and customised denim, and Origami Labs (ORii), which is creating a voice-assistant smart ring.

 “We believe that textile history is worth preserving since there are many lessons to be learned from our past,” Cheung concludes.
-“We are inspired to take these lessons to future industries that will change the fabric of our city just like the textile industry did.”
-The Mills is set to provide a valuable platform for aspiring style entrepreneurs, just as much as it is a lens through which visitors can appreciate Tsuen Wan’s past.
+“We are inspired to take these lessons to future industries that will change our city just like the textile industry did.”
+The Mills is set to provide a valuable platform for aspiring ‘techstyle’ entrepreneurs, just as much as it is a lens through which visitors can appreciate Tsuen Wan’s past.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.